fusionlaboratories/nightfall/README.md

 ## Licence

-This project is released under the terms of the Apache 2.0 License - see the `LICENSE` file for details.
+This project is released under the terms of the Business Source License - see the `LICENSE`(LICENSES/FusionLtd-Bsl-License.txt) file for details.
 The repository is [REUSE](https://reuse.software) compliant.
 The copyright owner are listed in the `.reuse/dep5` file or in the respective copyright notice.